Itzemmanuel/Itzemmanuel/README.md

-<h2 align="center">Hello👋!
+<h2 align="center">Hi 👋!
 My name is Emmanuel Phanuel and I'm a Front-End Developer from South Sudan</h2>

 ###